isomerpages/moe-westspringpri-P0/_moe-kindergarten/🪁 MK@West Spring/Kindergarten Care (KCare).md

 <h2>What is Kindergarten Care</h2>
 <p>Kindergarten Care (<strong>KCare</strong>) is available in all MOE Kindergartens
 (MK) located within primary schools.
-If you register, your child can be in KCare before and after their MK session, providing the convenience of a full-day service.</p>
+If you register, your child can be in KCare after their MK session, providing the convenience of a full-day service.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/MK/KCare/KCare2024_01.png">